Gmdbelema/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the third line of the file iacta Script that creates a file containing a text script that writes into the file
+script that displays the third line of the file iacta Script that creates a file containing a text script that writes into the file script that duplicates the last line of the file iacta